Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 Texas A&M vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The 10th-seeded Penn State Nittany Lions (22-13) will try to pull off a first-round NCAA Tournament upset against the No. 7 seed Texas A&M Aggies (25-9) on Thursday at Wells Fargo Arena.
-The matchup begins at 9:55 PM on TBS.
-Penn State is a 3.5-point underdog in the game.
-Here's what you need to know before filling out your brackets for this 7-10 matchup in the Midwest Region.
-The over/under in the matchup is set at 134.5.
+An opening-round NCAA Tournament matchup will see the 10th-seeded Penn State Nittany Lions (22-13) hit the court as 3.5-point underdogs against the No. 7 seed Texas A&M Aggies (25-9) on Thursday at Wells Fargo Arena.
+The contest begins at 9:55 PM on TBS.
+Here's what you need to know when filling out your brackets for this 7-10 matchup.
+The matchup's point total is set at 134.5.

 Texas A&M vs. Penn State Odds & Info